tusharRaghuwanshi43/Curd/README.md

 Here's a quick rundown of every function in my CRUD application:

-Step 1: To access the operation on my program, click on the three dots button.
+Step 1: To access the operation on my application, click on the three dots button.

-Step 2: To add information to the database by clicking the "Add Users" button.
+Step 2: Add information to the database by clicking the "Add Users" button.

 Step 3: You are redirected to the "New User" page.

-Step 4: To add the new users to the database, click that button.
+Step 4: Click that button to add the new users to the database.

+Step 5: You will get a form for inserting employee data into the server.

+Step 5: Data will be added to the database and you will be redirected to the "Home Page".

-Step 5: Click on the icons that appear in the action field to update or remove data from the database.
+Step 6: Click on the icons that appear in the action field to update or remove data from the database.